 James Ferguson was already a renowned astronomer when he entered into the *K mystery.
-Before that, he had found the first asteroid from an American telescope (specifically a 9.6 refractor): 31 Euphrosome on September 1, 1854.
-He followed this up with 50 Virginia on October 4, 1857 and 60 Echo on September 14, 1860.
+Before that though, he had found the first asteroid from a 9.6 refracting telescope: 31 Euphrosome, on September 1, 1854.
+He followed this up with teo more asteroids: 50 Virginia on October 4, 1857 and 60 Echo on September 14, 1860.
+Clearly, this guy could spot celestial objects.
+Others noticed his skill, also.
 Twice (in 1854 and 1860) he received the Lalande Prize of the French Academy of Sciences.
 He would retire with over 90 papers published and was considered very reliable which is what makes this case so bizarre and something that likely haunted him for years after the object disappeared (Baum 43).

 What is It?